-On paper, Glendale seems like just another sprawling suburb of northeast Los Angeles: traffic-filled streets, massive shopping malls, and the nearest location of whatever chain restaurant you actually kind of want to eat at tonight.
+On paper, Glendale seems like just another sprawling suburb of northeast Los Angeles: traffic-filled streets, corporate shopping malls, and the nearest location of whatever chain restaurant you secretly want to eat at tonight.

 If you aren’t familiar with Din Tai Fung by this point, here’s a quick recap - this massive Taiwanese soup dumpling and noodle palace is one of the most popular restaurants in all of Los Angeles and has the endless lines to prove it.
 If you come here for a weekday lunch, you’ll be fine.
-But given its location in the Americana (Glendale’s version of The Grove), weekend wait times are counted in hours, not minutes.
+But given its location in the Americana, weekend wait times are counted in hours, not minutes.
 Is it worth it?
 Unequivocally, yes.

 Even though the Porto’s in Glendale is technically its second location, this legendary Cuban bakery has been in the neighborhood for over 40 years and is every bit the institution as the original (and long defunct) Echo Park location.
 Expect the same great guava pastries, potato balls, Cubano sandwiches, and long lines at pretty much any point in the day.
 Good news - this place is a well-oiled machine and wait times somehow never go over 15 minutes.
 If you’re in Glendale for even an hour, a visit is mandatory.

 You’re going to Mini Kabob because the kebabs are really, really good.
 But you’re also going because Mini Kabob is a Glendale institution, and getting to spend even five minutes talking to the eccentric elderly couple who run the place is guaranteed to improve your day.
 Most of the kebab platters hover under $20, and if you’re able to eat the entire plate in one sitting (it comes with rice, vegetables, hummus, and pita), you’ve earned our unwavering respect.
 Also, be sure to try the eggplant caviar and tarragon soda.